dominiclizarraga/dominiclizarraga.github.io/_posts/books/2026-08-15-designing-machine-learning-systems.md

 > During model development, training is the bottleneck.
 Once the model has been deployed, however, its job is to generate predictions, so inference is the bottleneck.

+> To reduce latency in production, you might have to reduce the number of queries you can process on the same hardware at a time.
+If your hardware is capable of processing many more queries at a time, using it to process fewer queries means underutilizing your hardware, increasing the cost of processing each query

+When thinking about latency, it’s important to keep in mind that latency is not an individual number but a distribution.

+Data

+> During the research phase, the datasets you work with are often clean and well-formatted, freeing you to focus on developing models.
+They are static by nature so that the community can use them to benchmark new architectures and techniques.

+> In production, data, if available, is a lot more messy.
+It’s noisy, possibly unstructured, constantly shifting.

+Fairness

+> During the research phase, a model is not yet used on people, so it’s easy for researchers to put off fairness as an afterthought: “Let’s try to get state of the art first and worry about fairness when we get to production.”
+When it gets to production, it’s too late.

+> There’s no equivalent state of the art for fairness metrics.
+You or someone in your life might already be a victim of biased mathematical algorithms without knowing it.

+Interpretability

+> First, interpretability is important for users, both business leaders and end users, to understand why a decision is made so that they can trust a model and detect potential biases mentioned previously.
+Second, it’s important for developers to be able to debug and improve a model.

+> As of 2019, only 19% of large companies are working to improve the explainability of their algorithms.

+> As ML research and off-the-shelf models become more accessible, more people and organizations would want to find applications for them, which increases the demand for ML in production.

+Machine Learning Systems Versus Traditional Software

+> Since ML is part of software engineering (SWE), and software has been successfully used in production for more than half a century, some might wonder why we don’t just take tried-and-true best practices in software engineering and apply them to ML.
+That’s an excellent idea.
+In fact, ML production would be a much better place if ML experts were better software engineers.

+> In fact, in SWE, we want to keep things as modular and separate as possible [(see the Wikipedia page on separation of concerns)](https://en.wikipedia.org/wiki/Separation_of_concerns).

+> On the contrary, ML systems are part code, part data, and part artifacts created from the two.
+The trend in the last decade shows that applications developed with the most/best data win.
+Instead of focusing on improving ML algorithms, most companies will focus on improving their data.
+Because data can change quickly, ML applications need to be adaptive to the changing environment

+> In traditional SWE, you only need to focus on testing and versioning your code.
+With ML, we have to test and version our data too, and that’s the hard part.
+How to version large datasets?
+How to know if a data sample is good or bad for your system?

+Chapter 2.
+Introduction to Machine Learning Systems Design